Concurix/concurix-docs/docs/setup.md

 If you want to see an example of how Concurix works without having to creating an account, you can monitor our example Express app at http://concurix.com/demo.

-To create an account for Concurix, go to http://concurix.com/plans and click Register. <!-- TODO: Make sure products/plans page is simple enough for this to make sense. -->
+To create an account for Concurix, go to http://concurix.com/plans and follow the instructions for the product you wish to buy.

-Copy your API key from a page on the site. <!-- TODO: Where? -->
+Once you have registered, you will be taken to the [manage projects](http://concurix.com/manage_projects) page to configure your initial project and get an account key.

 ## Adding Concurix monitoring to your Node.js project

-(You can set up your own copy of our example project by checking out
+> You can set up your own copy of our example project by checking out the [Concurix Express Example](https://github.com/Concurix/express_example)

 Add the `concurix-monitor` module to your project: